PGGM Investments Sells 20,346 Shares of CVS Health Co. (NYSE:CVS)

 PGGM Investments cut its stake in CVS Health Co.
 (NYSE:CVS) by 89.4% during the first quarter, HoldingsChannel reports.
 The firm owned 2,406 shares of the pharmacy operator’s stock after selling 20,346 shares during the period.
 PGGM Investments’ holdings in CVS Health were worth $181,000 at the end of the most recent quarter.

-The business also recently announced a quarterly dividend, which was paid on Monday, May 3rd.
-Stockholders of record on Friday, April 23rd were given a dividend of $0.50 per share.
+The firm also recently declared a quarterly dividend, which was paid on Monday, May 3rd.
+Stockholders of record on Friday, April 23rd were issued a dividend of $0.50 per share.
+The ex-dividend date was Thursday, April 22nd.
 This represents a $2.00 dividend on an annualized basis and a dividend yield of 2.33%.
-The ex-dividend date was Thursday, April 22nd.
-CVS Health’s dividend payout ratio (DPR) is presently 28.25%.
+CVS Health’s dividend payout ratio is 28.25%.

-CVS has been the topic of several analyst reports.
-Citigroup lifted their price target on CVS Health from $83.00 to $98.00 in a report on Wednesday, May 5th.
-Credit Suisse Group boosted their price target on shares of CVS Health from $91.00 to $100.00 and gave the stock an “outperform” rating in a research note on Thursday, May 6th.
+Several analysts recently issued reports on CVS shares.
+Jefferies Financial Group boosted their price objective on shares of CVS Health from $90.00 to $95.00 and gave the company a “buy” rating in a report on Wednesday, May 5th.
 Morgan Stanley boosted their price objective on CVS Health from $86.00 to $92.00 and gave the stock an “overweight” rating in a research report on Tuesday, April 20th.
-Truist Securities upped their price target on CVS Health from $80.00 to $88.00 and gave the company a “buy” rating in a report on Tuesday, April 20th.
-Finally, Truist upped their price target on CVS Health from $80.00 to $88.00 in a report on Wednesday, April 14th.
-Three equities research analysts have rated the stock with a hold rating, eight have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and an average price target of $91.69.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price target on CVS Health from $83.00 to $98.00 in a report on Wednesday, May 5th.
+Royal Bank of Canada increased their price objective on CVS Health from $80.00 to $91.00 and gave the company an “outperform” rating in a report on Wednesday, May 5th.
+Finally, Credit Suisse Group increased their price objective on CVS Health from $91.00 to $100.00 and gave the company an “outperform” rating in a report on Thursday, May 6th.
+Three research analysts have rated the stock with a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and an average price target of $91.69.

-In other news, EVP Troyen A. Brennan sold 9,477 shares of the company’s stock in a transaction dated Friday, May 7th.
-The stock was sold at an average price of $84.00, for a total transaction of $796,068.00.
-Following the completion of the sale, the executive vice president now owns 144,697 shares in the company, valued at approximately $12,154,548.
+In other news, Director Larry J. Merlo sold 270,650 shares of the company’s stock in a transaction dated Friday, March 26th.
+The stock was sold at an average price of $74.73, for a total transaction of $20,225,674.50.
+Following the completion of the sale, the director now owns 794,676 shares in the company, valued at approximately $59,386,137.48.
 The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, Director Edward J. Ludwig purchased 3,000 shares of the firm’s stock in a transaction dated Wednesday, February 17th.
-The shares were bought at an average price of $72.00 per share, with a total value of $216,000.00.
-Insiders have sold 598,274 shares of company stock worth $45,106,551 over the last ninety days.
-0.46% of the stock is owned by insiders.
+Also, Director Edward J. Ludwig acquired 3,000 shares of the business’s stock in a transaction that occurred on Wednesday, February 17th.
+The shares were acquired at an average cost of $72.00 per share, with a total value of $216,000.00.
+Insiders have sold 598,274 shares of company stock worth $45,106,551 in the last quarter.
+0.46% of the stock is currently owned by corporate insiders.

 CVS Health Profile